dellius-alexander/kubernetes/README.md

 <div id="canvas-background">
 <br/>

-You need to install a container runtime into each node in the cluster so that Pods can run there.
+You need to install a container runtime on each node in the cluster so that Pods can run there.
 We will be using `Docker` as the [Container runtimes](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) for our kubernetes cluster.
 Docker also offers configuration options for your container runtime.

 There are two ways to configure the Docker daemon:

 * Use a JSON configuration file.
-This is the preferred option, since it keeps all configurations in a single place.
+This is the preferred option, since it keeps all configurations in a single place and persists restarts.
 * Use flags when starting `dockerd`.

 You can use both of these options together as long as you don’t specify the same option both as a flag and in the JSON file.
 If that happens, the Docker daemon won’t start and prints an error message.